sislameco/QMS/help-desk-api/HelpDeskDocumentDetails.md

     - **Super Admin:** Full system access; all companies, menus, and modules.
     - **Company Admin:** Full access to modules for their assigned company only.
     - **Department Manager:** Access to Ticket Centre, Complaints, and CAPA limited to their department.
+    - **Supervisor:** Can see all tickets created by their subordinates in addition to their own.
     - **User:** Access to tickets or complaints they created, are assigned to, or are tagged in (My Tickets view).

 ---